Hi. My name is Duane Graves. I am a certified piano TECHNICIAN (2013) and the owner of Duane's Piano Tuning & Technology.

 That is literally how this all began.
 I went from that very moment to my computer and located an on-line study course that went into detail.
 The tuition was kind of expensive but I was driven and took the course for the next 8 months through correspondence.
 Passed the final papers and formed and named my business.

 Finally, in the spring of 2013 I booked my first two appointments.
 One for the morning and one for the afternoon.
 I was scared to death.
 Shaking in my boots.
 Jumpy as a goat....whatever.....but I carried on and am glad I did because that's how you grow and that's also how you learn.

 Immediately, though, I found out some things.
 Which summed up are that the textbook study is one thing but the "hands-on" part is an experience in itself.
 Like a "Baptism-by-FIRE" or something and the reason I put it that way is because you have to get used to the fact that (#1)-the customer "loves" their piano (so don't screw it up); (#2)-don't stand there and tell them how horrible their piano is (even if it is) and (#3)-the reality is that about 25-35% (seems like) of all pianos you attempt to tune have to have some sort of adjustment or repair done to them first because you can't tune a piano that doesn't play properly.
 That's where the rubber meets the road.
 This was mind-boggling then but I must say it is exciting and very rewarding now to be able to fix a piano then tune it.

-So, anyway, over the last six years I have managed to get a clientele and have tuned and repaired nearly 500 pianos in that time.
+So, anyway, over the last seven years I have managed to get a clientele and have tuned and repaired over 500 pianos in that time.
 And truly I will tell you I love my job and love the people that I deal with.

 It's very exciting to go into a home and see the eyes of the kids light up as I begin to take the top and bottom front panels off exposing the working parts of their piano.
 Often owners will take pictures of this and send them to family members wherever they live (via the technology of the day) and that could be literally anywhere in the world.